michaeljones/sphinx-to-github/README.rst

 ----

-GitHub processes the incoming html with Jekyll which believes top level folders starting with an underscore are special and does let their content be accessible to the server.
+GitHub processes the incoming html with Jekyll which believes top level folders starting with an underscore are special and does not let their content be accessible to the server.
 This is incompatible with Sphinx which uses underscores at the start of folder names for static content.